qishen/FormulaLLMPY/README.md

 ```

 ### Set OpenAI Env
+Create a .env file in the root directory and set the environment variable OPENAI_API_KEY.
 ```
-Set the environment variable OPENAI_API_KEY if using agents module and GPT before running.
+OPENAI_API_KEY=<your-openai-api-key>
 ```

 ### Install Ollama For Local LLM